jupyter-book/jupyter-book/docs/publish/gh-pages.md

 * Use the `ghp-import` tool to automatically push your built documentation to a `gh-pages` branch.
 * Use a GitHub Action to automatically build your book and update your website when you change the content.

-Well cover each option below.
+We'll cover each option below.

 ## Manually put your book's contents online